 Bethany Chobanian Lang has served on the Carnegie of Homestead Board of Directors since October 2018.
 Bethany holds a BFA in Theatre Management from The Theatre School at DePaul University and a Master’s of Public Administration from the University of Illinois at Chicago.
-She is currently a Technical Account Manager at WordPress VIP, which she helps to launch and maintain websites for some of the world’s most recognized companies, including Facebook, CNN, and Microsoft.
+She is currently a Support Tech Lead at 10up, where she supports Google’s WordPress plugins.
 She also has extensive experience working with and empowering nonprofit organizations through web and database services.
 Bethany was born and raised in the South Hills and resides in Munhall with her rescue dogs Mina, Pavel, and Sarkis; and cat, Imogen.

 Joe Leonello grew up in West Homestead and now maintains his business in the area for the past (20) years.
 Joe holds a Bachelor Of Science degree from the University of Pittsburgh (1992) and his a proud graduate of Central Catholic High School (1987).
 Joe is currently a partner in Franjo Construction where he serves as President.